The applications of AI in pharma are building momentum, but we wanted to look beyond the hype and find the underlying trends that matter in business.

-Bringing a new pharmaceutical drug to market takes about 12 years and can reach upwards of $1 billion in R&D expenditures, industry leaders are now seeking more efficient methods of approaching this process and machine learning is emerging as a potential solution.
+Bringing a new pharmaceutical drug to market takes about 12 years and can reach into the billions in R&D expenditures, industry leaders are now seeking more efficient methods of approaching this process and machine learning is emerging as a potential solution.

 The current machine learning initiatives of the top five pharmaceutical and biotechnology companies, reveal trends in the following areas:

 - Mobile coaching solutions – The ability to advise patients and improve patient outcomes using real-time data collection (see Johnson & Johnson’s Patient Athlete™ program)

 - Personalized medicine – The ability to analyze large amounts of patient data to identify treatment options using a cloud-based system that can process natural language (see Johnson & Johnson, Pfizer and Novartis’ applications of IBM Watson)

 - Acquisitions galore – Pharma giants haven’t historically been flush with data science and AI talent, and as new startups combine the world of AI and healthcare, acquisitions will continue to feed to innovation needs of large (and old) biotech firms like those covered in this article